xba1k/ax25irc/README.md

 Once connected, users can join one or several of the pre-populated channels :

 * #APRS - displays all received APRS packets in decoded form.
-Posting to channel has no effect.
+Posting to channel transmits APRS Position with entered message being the comment.
 * #APRS-RAW - displays received APRS packets in raw form.
 Posting to channel has no effect.
 * #APRS-CHAT - channel will display APRS Message packets when target call sign is 1 character long.
 Posting to channel will transmit APRS Message to target call sign "A".